rlorimier/portifolio1_dogsvillage/README.md

 - The Text used on the What We Offer page was written by the website author.
 - The Text used on the Home page was taken from Wikipedia and compiled by the author.
 ### Media
-- Photos and images taken from open souces websites:
+- Photos and images taken from open sources websites:
     - [Pixabay](https://pixabay.com/)
     - [Freepik](https://www.freepik.com/)
     - [Pexels](https://www.pexels.com/?locale=en-us)
 ## Testing
 ### Browser Testing
 The website buttons, links and functionality has been tested.